dhrumilp15/mind-quidditch/README.md

 # neurotech-objclassifier

-To build a mind-controlled quidditch-playing drone, we must first understand that it's _a little_ (think difficult difficult lemon difficult) hard for our machines to accurately determine exactly where we want to throw balls from an EEG.
+To build a mind-controlled quidditch-playing drone, we must first realize that it's _very_ (difficult difficult lemon difficult) hard for our machines to accurately determine exactly where we want to throw balls from an EEG.
 That's why this repo exists: We help our drone catch and launch balls using computer vision.

 Classification and tracking has ~95% accuracy.
 The video below may or may not be a testament to that, but I'm mainly posting it so that you can see what it looks like.